University of Arkansas - Little Rock, History

 |Location:||Arkansas, United States|

-The Department of History at the University of Arkansas at Little Rock (UA Little Rock) invites applications for a tenure-track Assistant Professor in Modern European History (R96971) at the rank of assistant professor, with a start date of August 16, 2018.
-UA Little Rock offers a competitive salary and attractive fringe benefits.
+The Department of History at the University of Arkansas at Little Rock (UALR) invites applications for a tenure track Assistant Professor (R97170) in African American and / or African Diaspora history.
+Earliest starting date of January 5, 2015.
+UALR offers a competitive salary and attractive fringe benefits.

-The History Department is home to a number of programs including a master’s degree in Public History.
+The History Department is home to a number of programs including a master’s degree in Public History and several minors including, most recently, a new minor in Race and Ethnicity taught in collaboration with UALR’s Institute on Race and Ethnicity.
 For more information on the History Department visit http://ualr.edu/history/

-UA Little Rock is a research-intensive doctoral institution with a metropolitan university mission.
-Founded in 1927 and part of the University of Arkansas system since 1969, UA Little Rock serves a diverse population of roughly 12,000 students.
-For more information on UA Little Rock visit http://ualr.edu .
+UALR is a research-intensive doctoral institution with a metropolitan university mission.
+Founded in 1927 and part of the University of Arkansas system since 1969, UALR serves a diverse population of roughly 11,000 students.
+For more information on UALR visit http://ualr.edu .

-Application materials must be submitted through the UALR PeopleAdmin online application system.
-Additional information about this position and application requirements are available under the Jobs link on the Human Resources’ website at http://ualr.edu/humanresources/ .
+Application materials must be submitted through the online application system.
+Additional information about this position and application requirements are available under the Jobs link on the Human Resources’ website at http://ualr.edu/humanresources/.
 Incomplete applications will not be considered.

 This position is subject to a pre-employment criminal background and financial history check.
 A criminal conviction or arrest pending adjudication and/or adverse financial history information alone shall not disqualify an applicant in the absence of a relationship to the requirements of the position.
 Background check information will be used in a confidential, non-discriminatory manner consistent with state and federal law.